-- darktable runs on GNU/Linux / GNOME, Mac OS X / macports and Solaris 11 / GNOME.
+- Cross platform: darktable runs on Linux, Mac OS X / macports, BSD, Windows and Solaris 11 / GNOME.

-- Import a variety of standard, raw and high dynamic range image formats (e.g. jpg, cr2, hdr, pfm, .. ).
+- Image formats: darktable can import a variety of standard, raw and high dynamic range image formats (e.g. JPEG, CR2, NEF, HDR, PFM, RAF … ).

-- darktable currently comes with 21 translations: Albanian, Catalan, Czech, Danish, Dutch, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Polish, Portugese (Brazilian and Portugese), Russian, Slovak, Slovenian, Spanish, Swedish, Ukrainian.
+- Speaks your language: darktable currently comes with 21 translations: Albanian, Catalan, Czech, Danish, Dutch, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Polish, Portugese (Brazilian and Portugese), Russian, Slovak, Slovenian, Spanish, Swedish, Ukrainian.

-- The powerful export system supports Picasa webalbum, flickr upload, disk storage, 1:1 copy, email attachments and can generate a simple html-based web gallery. darktable allows you to export to low dynamic range (JPEG, PNG, TIFF), 16-bit (PPM, TIFF), or linear high dynamic range (PFM, EXR) images.
+- Powerful export system supports G+ and Facebook webalbums, flickr upload, disk storage, 1:1 copy, email attachments and can generate a simple html-based web gallery. darktable allows you to export to low dynamic range (JPEG, PNG, TIFF), 16-bit (PPM, TIFF), or linear high dynamic range (PFM, EXR) images.

-- darktable uses both XMP sidecar files as well as its fast database for saving metadata and processing settings.
+- Never lose your image development settings darktable uses both XMP sidecar files as well as its fast database for saving metadata and processing settings.
 All Exif data is read and written using libexiv2.

-Currently darktable serves 47 image operation modules in L*a*b* and profiled rgb.
-Some of them can be used as blending operators offering blend functionality that works on the incoming image information and the output of the current module.
+Currently darktable contains 61 image operation modules.
+Many modules support powerful blending operators offering blend functionality that works on the incoming image information and the output of the current module or be used with drawn masks.

 Basic image operations:

-- base curve: darktable comes with general enhanced basecurve presets for several models that is per automatically applied to raw images for better colors and contrast.
+- base curve: darktable comes with general enhanced basecurve presets for several models that are automatically applied to raw images for better colors and contrast.

 - exposure controls: Tweak the image exposure either by using the sliders in the module or dragging the histogram around.